joshbduncan/word-search-generator/CHANGLOG.md

     - `validators` argument added to `WordSearch` object
     - `--no-validators` added to cli arguments to disable default validators
     - Tests updated and added for new functionality
-- `force_all_words` has been added to `Game.init()`.
+- `require_all_words` has been added to `Game.init()`.
 When set to `True` a `MissingWordError` will be raised if all provided "hidden" words can't be placed successfully.
 This does not take into account "secret" words.
+Also added to CLI as `-rall, --require-all-words`.
 - `lowercase` argument added to `show` and `save` methods which outputs all puzzle letters in lowercase (as opposed to the UPPERCASE default).
 Added `-lc, --lowercase` flag to CLI as well.
 Issue #58

 ### Fixed